Museums in Dubai – Ranked from 10 to 1

 ‘Windows of Dubai’ is another part of the Shindagha Museum that offers glimpses into the past and future of Dubai’s growth.
 State-of-the-art technologies and augmented reality provide tourists with a different experience.

-There are many exhibition houses in the Shindagha Museum.
-‘Governance and Society’ shows the growth of the modern landscape of Dubai, along with its ruling family.
-Another gallery, ‘Creativity and Wellbeing,’ explains the traditional arts, crafts, and medicine.
-Two more galleries called ‘Living off the Land and Sea’ and a ‘Children’s Pavilion.’
+The Shindagha Museum has many exhibition houses.
+‘Governance and Society’ shows the growth of Dubai’s modern landscape and its ruling family.
+Another gallery, ‘Creativity and Wellbeing,’ explains traditional arts, crafts, and medicine.
+Two more galleries are ‘Living off the Land and Sea’ and a ‘Children’s Pavilion.’

-Our recommendation: A must-visit museum in Dubai.
+Our recommendation: This is a must-visit museum in Dubai.
 Plan your schedule to include this museum in your itinerary.
-This is like a much-updated version of the Best museums in Dubai with modern design and better everything.
+It is like a much-updated version of the Best museums in Dubai, with modern design and better everything.

 • Location: Al Shindagha, Bur Dubai